gchq/sleeper/docs/deployment/deploy-with-cdk.md

 ### Uploading artefacts to AWS

 Some jars and Docker images must be uploaded to AWS before you can deploy an instance of Sleeper.
-We have a CDK nested stack `SleeperArtefactsStack` which creates an S3 bucket and ECR repositories to hold these artefacts, but does not upload the artefacts.
+We have a CDK app `SleeperArtefactsCdkApp` which creates an S3 bucket and ECR repositories to hold these artefacts, but does not upload the artefacts.
+You can also include this in your own CDK app with `SleeperArtefacts`.
 You can use our tools to upload the artefacts as a separate step, or implement your own way to do this that may be specific to your Maven and Docker repositories.

 The scripted deployment uploads the jars from the local `scripts/jars` directory within the Git repository.
 The Docker images are either built from the local `scripts/docker` directory or pulled from a remote repository if that is